chinmaynehate/DFSpot-Deepfake-Recognition/README.md

 </table>

 <div align="center">
-    <strong >Ensemble of 4 models produce the above results on test videos from datasets like Celeb-DF(v2), FaceForensics++ and DFDC </strong>
+    <strong >Ensemble of 4 models produce the above results on test videos from datasets such as Celeb-DF(v2), FaceForensics++ and DFDC </strong>
                    <br/>
 </div>